Ibrassow/ibrassow.github.io/_projects/b2_beams_soft.md

 related_publications:
 ---

-This is one of my project within the [BEAMS](https://beams.polytech.ulb.be/) (Bio- Electro- And Mechanical Systems) at the Université libre of Bruxelles (Undergraduate).
+This is one of my project as an undergraduate within the [BEAMS](https://beams.polytech.ulb.be/) (Bio- Electro- And Mechanical Systems) at the Université libre of Bruxelles (Undergraduate) under [Pr.
+Alain Delchambre](https://www.linkedin.com/in/alain-delchambre/?originalSubdomain=be).
 I also received summer research scholarship (selected out of 200 students in my program) to continue my work.

 **Background**